clifton-green/esif/how_to_use_formbuilder.md

 Like fields, buttons also have a type, however there are only three button types `submit`, `reset` and `button`.
 The `submit` tells the form to process all the fields that have been filled in, `reset` will clear all the fields the user has entered (this is hardly ever used on websites these days) and `button` doesn't really do anything unless a developer has told it to.

 When creating a new button just give it a `name` and an `id` (again the name and ID can be the same) an then change the `text` entry, this is the only part the user will see.

+## Creating groups
+Earlier in this document I touch upon a 'group' field type.
+The group type is not really a field, it is a way to add a sub-set of fields into a form.
+The data structure for a group looks a little bit different.

+	{
+		"type" : "group",
+		"group" : {
+			"legend" : "List any project milestones and dates they'll be met", "visibleLegend" : true,
+			"class" : "project-milestones",
+			"allowMultiple" : true,
+			"groups" : []
+		}
+	}

+As you can see above, the only field which exists in both field and group types is the 'type' field.
+The rest of the fields are replaced by a 'group' object.

+As a group is rendered in HTML as a fieldset, a legend must be provided, by default this will appear in a similar style to a label on a normal field.
+However this can be changed in the CSS or if you set 'visibleLegend' to 'false' it will be hidden entirely.

+All groups have a 'class' field so that the ui developer can target each group for styling/javascript.
+This is how a developer could make a collapsible or conditional subset.

+allowMultiple will add a link at the bottom of the fieldset which says "add another", this is not hooked up to anything but can easily be added to a cms or scripted to update the page with additional sets.

+The groups object contains a set of 'fields' objects which behave exactly like the fields object documented above.

+There is no limit to how many nested groups you wish to create, as simply adding another 'group' type within a nested 'fields' object will create a subset of the subset.

 ## All done!
 That's it.
 Your new form should have been generated!